Skip to content

 What are the risk factors for venous diseases?

-Several risk factors can be associated with the onset of venous diseases.
-Patients can take action on those related to circumstances or lifestyle.
 These include excess weight, level of physical activity, and standing for prolonged periods – all of which increase the likelihood of developing venous diseases.
-Women are at greater risk than men.
-To give an example, during pregnancy, the increased volume of the uterus compresses the veins in the abdomen, making it more difficult for venous blood to flow back up from the legs.
-Finally, a family history of venous disease, linked to genetic factors, also increases the likelihood of developing this condition.
+Furthermore, women are at greater risk than men, notably during pregnancy, the increased volume of the uterus compresses the veins in the abdomen, making it more difficult for venous blood to flow back up from the legs.
+Finally, venous disease can also be linked to genetic factors, and also increases the likelihood of developing this condition.

 Woman siting on couch and holding shin with her hand closeup